 1. Banglamphu/Khao San

-Banglamphu is an old neighbourhood of the Bangkok, well known because of it encases Khao San Road area, the most famous area of Bangkok.
+Banglamphu is an old Bangkok neighbourhood, well known because it encases the Khao San Road area, the most famous Bangkok area.
 Khao San is mostly popular among young backpackers for its budget accommodations, vibrant nightlife, street food vendors and shops/stalls selling affordable items.
 The area is indeed always crowded and noisy, especially during the evening and at night.
-If you choose this area, we highly recommend not to sleep around Khao San Road because of loud music from the bars that could make difficult to get any sleep at night, unless you want to enjoy the nightlife until late night.
+If you choose this area, we highly recommend not to sleep around Khao San Road because of loud music from the bars that could make difficult to get any sleep at night, unless you want to enjoy the nightlife until late at night.

 Distance from/to the airports: BKK is about 30 km; DMK is about 28 km.

-Attractions: In addition to Khao San Road, in Banglamphu you’ll find many highlights of Bangkok like the Grand Palace, What Pho, What Suthat (and the Giant Swing), Wat Saket, Democracy monument and Bangkok National Museum.
-The west side of Banglamphu lines Chao Phraya river, therefore, you can also catch the ferry to cross the river or look for a boat for a river cruise.
+Attractions: In addition to Khao San Road, in Banglamphu, you’ll find many highlights of Bangkok like the Grand Palace, What Pho, What Suthat (and the Giant Swing), Wat Saket, Democracy monument and Bangkok National Museum.
+The west side of Banglamphu lines the Chao Phraya river; therefore, you can also catch the ferry to cross the river or look for a river cruise boat.